derNiklaas/TwitchChannelPoints/README.md

 # How to use this application
 You can simply open thee ``index.html`` file in your browser and it should connect to the twitch servers.

 NOTE: The default main.js file is my point rewards file.
 If you want to include your rewards, you have to change the ´`onReward`` function and test for your reward names.
-From my testing you can only send two rcon commands per tick.
-If you send more commands the rcon server could crash.